open-source-labs/Quell/README.md

 ### Contribute to Quell

 Interested in making a contribution to Quell?
-[Click](./CONTRIBUTING.md) for our open-source contribution guidelines.
+Find our open-source contribution guidelines [here](./CONTRIBUTING.md).

 Thank you for your interest and support!
 Team Quell